 Practical Case

 Let’s look at an example to understand how methods are overridden.
-A classic example is used to explain inheritance in OOP, an example with Puppies and Kittens.
+It’s a classic for explaining inheritance in OOP: an example with Dogs and Cats.

 Suppose we have a base class Animal.
-This class has an instance method called MakeSound() that prints “The animal makes a sound” to the console.
+This class has an instance method called MakeSound() that prints to the console “The animal makes a sound”.

 Now we take a derived class Dog, which inherits from Animal, and provide an alternative version of the MakeSound() method.